OmerAyman7107/Circuit-Simulator/README.md

 - The simulator writes results to a single text file chosen by the user, one variable at a time.
 There is no batch export or multi‑variable output.
 - There is no built‑in plotting.
 Waveforms are exported as plain text and must be plotted separately (for example, with Python and Matplotlib, as shown in the examples).

-As you can see there are many limitations to the simulator, and I was lazy enough that I had to let an Ai list them all for me instead of doing it myself.
+##Acknowledgements

-At the end I would like to thank my friend who helped me throughout this project for the fruitful discussions and brainstorming sessions we had, and I would also like to thank rofessor Hesham Omran who's lectures were really extremly useful in understanding spice simultors.
-None of this could have been possible without them (after god's blessing firstly).
+I would like to thank my friend, whose fruitful discussions and brainstorming sessions helped shape this project from the beginning.
+I would also like to thank Professor Hesham Omran, whose lectures on SPICE simulators were invaluable in helping me understand how these tools work under the hood.
+First and foremost, thanks be to God; this would not have been possible without His blessing.